poechlauerbe/42_tests/README.md

 If you like it - it would be nice of you to leave a star :)

-I'm still at the beginning of setting this up - so if you have any ideas / add ons - let me know via [email](bpochlau@student.42vienna.com).
+I'm still at the beginning of setting this up - so if you have any ideas / add ons - let me know via the [discussion forum here on github](https://github.com/poechlauerbe/42_tests/discussions/1) or via [email](bpochlau@student.42vienna.com).

 ## general tests:
 - nm -u program // to see the external used functions